 The prisoner will indicate their intention to appeal or not appeal at the conclusion of the disciplinary hearing.
 The prisoner will be provided an Appeal of Disciplinary Action Form 809.06g, a Summary Finding form 809.04i and a Report of Disciplinary Decision form 809.04e.
 The prisoner has three working days from receiving the forms to complete their appeal statement.
-For prisoners in general population, place the completed disciplinary appeal form in the disciplinary appeal box in the mailroom.
 All initial Appeal of Disciplinary Action forms will be reviewed by the Superintendent III.
 The Superintendent III has ten (10) working days to return an answer to the prisoner's appeal.
 Prohibited conduct for a minor, low-moderate or high moderate may only be appealed to the Superintendent III.